Skip to Content

 Things to do in Prague - Czech Republic - Prague Night Life Old Town Square at Night-1

 Prague has become well known for being a late-night party spot.
 Throughout the city, you can find clubs and bars that go all night.
-There are so many places to go out in Prague that they even offer nightclub tours where you can visit hard-to-find places and see more of Prague’s nightlife.
+There are so many places to go out that they even offer nightclub tours like this, where you can visit hard-to-find places and see more of Prague’s nightlife.

 Related Article: A Guide to the Best of Prague’s Nightlife